spring-cloud/spring-cloud-stream/roadmap.md

 - [x] Endpoint "/channels" for module configuration metadata ("/bus" is taken by Spring Cloud)

-- [ ] Discover channel names through Spring Cloud service discovery (via "/channels" endpoint on remote components)
+- [x] Discover channel names through Spring Cloud service discovery (via "/channels" endpoint on remote components)

+- [ ] Listen for changes in discovery catalog and potentially rebind channels

 - [ ] Optional validation of application as XD module